-U.S. snack nuts market
+U.S. snack nuts market - additional information

 Snack nuts are a popular part of the snack food repertoire of the United States.
 Common nut types include almonds, pistachios, cashews, peanuts, walnuts, hazelnuts and pecans.
 They can either be packaged as a single nut specialty or as an assortment of different nut types.
 Snack nut standards, such as detailed weight percentages or product labeling, are regulated by the Food and Drug Administration (FDA).